 It simplifies operations such as applying materials in CET.
 Instead of having to set materials on each little part of a product, you can set a material to a specific layer and thereby changing the material for all the parts in that layer.

-- Expand the Overview controller.
+- Expand the Overview dropdown menu.

-If you have many layers in your model, it is usually more effective to use Create layers from materials to reduce the number of layers.
+If you have many layers in your model, and it has materials assigned, it is usually more effective to use Create layers from materials to reduce the number of layers.

-- When the model is missing materials like this one, you are better off setting some default material before using Create layers from materials.
+When the model is missing materials like in Fika chair (basic).cmsym, you are better off setting some default material before using Create layers from materials.

 - That’s it!
 Now you should know: